Revised August 2014

 Tell the reservation agent if you will be riding with a mobility aid, companion or personal care assistant (PCA).
 If travelling with a PCA/companion, please also notify the reservations agent if your PCA/companion will be travelling with a mobility aid.

-If possible, please provide a phone number where you may be reached in case of a delay or problem with your ride.
-(This is highly recommended.)
+MetroAccess highly recommends customers provide a phone number where they may be contacted in case of a delay or problem with their ride.

 Registered MetroAccess customers may also book or cancel trips on the Metro website.
 Use your MetroAccess customer ID number to log in.
-Your password is your eight-digit date of birth.
-If your birthday is July 2, 1983, your password will be 07021983.
+Your password is your eight-digit date of birth (for example, if your birthday is July 2, 1983, your password will be 07021983).
+If you have trouble changing your password, please contact the Transit Accessibility Center.

 When your reservation has been made, the agent will read back your trip itinerary and give you a trip confirmation number.
+When booking online, the trip confirmation number is the same as the trip identification number.
 Please make sure your trip is scheduled properly.

 Make note of the confirmation number.
 This is the number you will be asked to provide if there is a problem with your scheduled trip or if you need to modify or cancel your reservation.